SATYAPRAKASH1419/Pixora-ai-frontend/README.md

 ## Author

-Developed by SATYA PRAKASH SWAIN made by ❤️from INDIA.
+Developed by SATYA PRAKASH SWAIN ,made with ❤️ from INDIA.

 ## Contact